Last Updated: May 23, 2026

 Trientine tetrahydrochloride is the generic ingredient in one branded drug marketed by Orphalan and is included in one NDA.
 There are four patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

-Trientine tetrahydrochloride has thirty-two patent family members in twenty-three countries.
+Trientine tetrahydrochloride has thirty-seven patent family members in twenty-seven countries.

 One supplier is listed for this compound.